PokemonGoMap/RocketMap/docs/extras/letsencrypt.md

 Certbot can automatically detect your webserver's webroot, and complete the verification automatically, in addition to updating your webserver configuration itself.

-After making a backup of your webserver config, you can use the following commands:

 For Nginx users:
 ```
 sudo certbot --authenticator webroot --installer nginx